Why is it so important to write great dialogue?

 Because some learners preferring reading to anything else, you always have an option to read a transcript instead of watching the video.
 Scroll down to the bottom of each lesson to find the downloads section, where you'll find a written transcript of the full lesson.

 There are a number of videos in this course, all of which have closed captions attached to them.
 As always, if you'd prefer to listen or read, both audio and full transcripts are available in the downloads section at the bottom of each lesson.

 Since this is a writing class, of course you'll have an opportunity to write!
 If you complete the written assignments, you'll be more apt to cement the learning in your mind.
 If you choose to post your response to the assignments, you may or may not get comments from other participants on what you've written, but I will read and respond to all the comments just as soon as I'm able.

 Because so many learners like to learn on the go, you're always welcome to download the audio-only version of each lesson and listen from your phone or tablet.
 You'll find downloadable audio in the downloads section at the bottom of each lesson.

 When you're asked to reflect on something specific, I encourage you to do so—reflection is another way for your learning to stick, and I'm asking you to reflect on specific things for precisely that reason!

 Nearly every lesson has a discussion section attached to it, where you can review other participants' work (a great way to enhance your learning), share your own, and get and provide feedback if you wish.
-Please note that there is no requirement for getting feedback, so you may or may not get a response to what you post.
-Please know that I do read every comment, and will respond when I'm able.
-Writing comments has value in the sheer act of writing, though, because it gives you a chance to reflect on what you're learning, a sure way to make the learning stick.
+Please note that there is no requirement for giving or receiving feedback, so you may or may not get a response from other participants to what you post.
+That said, please know that I do read every comment, and will respond just as quickly as I'm able.
+Writing comments has value in the sheer act of writing, too, because it gives you a chance to reflect on what you're learning, a sure way to make the learning stick.